DMJC/flow/README.md

 The desktop UI will be based around the NSMacintoshMenuStyle and the eToileMenuServer code with plans to integrate more deeply with the Window Manager.

 Plans:
+Theme:
+Implement a port of the Mac OSX theme Milk to GNustep.

 Update System Preferences.app to include plugins for:
 - Xrandr
 - Pipewire